Abigail Whelan

-Abigail Whelan (born January 13, 1988) is an American politician from Minnesota and former member of the Minnesota House of Representatives.
+Abigail Whelan (born January 13, 1988) is an American politician from Minnesota and a former member of the Minnesota House of Representatives.
 A member of the Republican Party of Minnesota, she represented District 35A, which included a portion of Anoka County, Minnesota.

 Education and career

 Whelan graduated from Anoka High School in 2006.
-She attended the University of Minnesota where she majored in political science and history and minored in economics.
+She attended the University of Minnesota, where she majored in political science and history and minored in economics.
 During her time there, she studied abroad in England and traveled extensively through Europe.
 She earned her degree in 2010.
 After working for a time at the Minnesota Legislature, Whelan returned to the University of Minnesota Humphrey School of Public Affairs on a scholarship and earned her master's degree in public policy in 2013.
-From September 2012 until May 2013, Whelan worked as a Research/Teaching Assistant.
+From September 2012 until May 2013, Whelan worked as a research/teaching assistant.
 Before the 2014 election, Whelan worked locally with a home health care agency in business development.